coastal plants

 Lauraceae

 Where seen?
-This long hair-like plant is often seen draped on seaside shrubs and small trees.
+This long hair-like plant is often seen draped in green or golden tangles on seaside shrubs and small trees.
 'Rambut putri' means 'Hair of the Princess' in Malay.
 According to Giesen, It can sometimes smother the host so densely that the latter is scarcely visible.
 More rarely seen inland, for example in dwarf swamp forests.
 It is found on all tropical shores and common throughout Southeast Asia.
 Sometimes recognised as a separate family, the Cassythaceae.
 According to Hsuan Keng, it is common in open bushes by the sea including Changi.

 Human uses: According to Burkill, the dried, powdered stems are used in hair tonic.
 While it may not do any good, the use is possibly because the plant is hair-like and luxuriant.
 In India, it is used in cleaning ulcers and in an eye-wash.
 In Java, the pounded stems are used for intestinal ailments.
 According to Giersen, the plant is sometimes cultivated for its medicinal uses in parts of Indonesia.